Seven Beautiful Mosques Around the World

 Role of Mosques

 Mosques play an important role in Islamic society.
 They have served as a meeting place for the Islamic community for Friday prayers and sermons as well as for community activities such as political and social functions, places of shelter for the poor and needy, and places for religious instruction.
-During Eid al-Adha, observed between the 10th to the 13th days of the Islamic month of Dhu al-Hijjah, adherents gather at mosques to pray and to listen to sermons or khutba.
+During Ramadan, observed in the ninth month of the Muslim calendar, adherents gather at mosques to pray.

 While mosques often adopt the design and artistic heritage of their place of construction, they all share some common attributes such as the placement of the mihrab, calligraphic adornments with Qur’anic verses, and arabesque and geometric patterns.

 1. Great Mosque of Damascus, Syria

 The Great Mosque of Damascus, also known as the Umayyad Mosque is among the largest and oldest mosques in the world.
 The style served as inspiration for later imperial mosques.
 The structure was first built around the 8th century with several significant additions over the years.
 The four minarets are from four different periods of time!

 There is remarkable mosaic work created by Byzantine workers that adorns the prayer hall, facades, and the perimeter of the mosque.
 It is considered by some Muslims as the fourth most holy place in Islam.